-Master of Education (M.Ed.) in Specialty Studies / Teaching English as a Second Language (TESL) Focus Area
+Master of Education (M.Ed.) in Teaching English as a Second Language (TESL) Focus Area

-The Master of Education, Specialty Studies/Teaching English as a Second Language, is designed as a 33‐hour intensive program for students who already hold a bachelor's degree and teacher certification.
+The Master of Education in Teaching English as a Second Language, is designed as a 33‐hour intensive program for students who already hold a bachelor's degree and teacher certification.
 Successful completion of the program will prepare candidates to take the Praxis II in English as a Second Language and/or expand their current knowledge of the field at the graduate level.
 The target audiences are certified teachers who wish to add a graduate level TESL certification to their current licensure area and current TESL teachers who wish to improve their knowledge of and expertise in the field of TESL.

-Upon completion of the graduate MEd in Specialty Studies/Teaching English as a Second Language (TESL) focus area, the student should be able to:
+Upon completion of the graduate MEd in Teaching English as a Second Language (TESL) focus area, the student should be able to:

 - Demonstrate a depth and breadth of general knowledge in the field of TESL.